This list may change from time to time.

 Further information can be found on the G21 Regional Growth Plan page.

-series of community sessions/stakeholder workshops have been held throughout
+A series of community sessions and stakeholder workshops were held throughout 2017.

 Community engagement was undertaken on the draft future urban structure plans for the growth areas from 9 May 2018 through to 22 June 2018.

-Learn more about how everyone is getting involved.
+Learn more about how the community is getting involved.